Behind the 9-5

 Forgotten Skies: A Study of Permanence

+Stars last night fell into constellations.
 Why are the clouds today only a dreamer’s prophecy?
+He runs his fingers through his hair.
+Were they too fickle?

-But then so are we.
+But then.
+So are we.